NathanMilburn/NBM-Homework-02-PersonalPortfolio/README.md

 # NBM-Homework-02-PersonalPortfolio

-MY USER STORY
+## USER STORY

     AS AN aspiring web developer

-I WANT to create an articulate portfolio website showcasing my work samples and side projects such as YouTube and Twich

-SO THAT I can display my web development skills with a focus on optimization and accessibility for all users
+    I WANT to create an articulate portfolio website showcasing my work samples and side projects such as YouTube and Twich SO THAT I can display my web development skills with a focus on optimization and accessibility for all users

-SUPPLIED USER STORY
+## SUPPLIED USER STORY

     AS AN employer

-I WANT to view a potential employee's deployed portfolio of work samples

-SO THAT I can review samples of their work and assess whether they're a good candidate for an open position
+    I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position

+## APPLICATION HOME PAGE

 ![DeployedPortfolioFromWebBrowser](./assets/images/portfolio-web-browser-view.png "Deployed Page from Web Browser")

+## INSTALLATION

 I began this process by creating an index.html sheet, and an assets folder holding my style.css sheet and referenced images.